-Tuana Phillips, a staffer with the Chesapeake Research Consortium, holds an adult blue crab during a trip to Smith Island, Maryland.
-With its bright blue claws, the colorful crustacean is one of the most recognizable species in the Chesapeake Bay.
-A blue crab’s strong claws allow it to crack open or pry apart the shells of clams, snails, mussels and more in its search for a meal.
+With its bright blue claws, the blue crab is one of the most recognizable species in the Chesapeake Bay.
+This colorful crustacean’s strong claws allow it to crack open or pry apart the shells of clams, snails, mussels and more in its search for a meal.

 Learn more about Callinectes sapidus, the blue crab.